Author Dave McGowan

 Review by Clayton Bye: “As I said when I reviewed Homesteader, if you enjoy westerns or historical yarns, Partners will offer a unique and refreshing read”.

 Review by Anne Boling for Reader’s Favorite (5 stars of 5): “Partners” is quite an adventure.
 Dave McGowan is a talented author.
-Fans of westerns need to make note of his name for they will want to follow all of his works.
+Fans of westerns need to make a note of his name for they will want to follow all of his works.

 Review by Trudi LoPreto for Reader’s Favorite (3 stars of 5): “Partners” is a study in human character.
 David McGowan has written a story that is believable with a strong plot.
 If you are a fan of Western genre with a thrust in details, this is a book you will enjoy”.